Please note that Quad O, while initially adopted, was never fully promulgated. The white paper remains published here as a historical reference.

 Quad O applies to numerous areas in oil and gas production, including oil and gas wells (during hydraulic fracturing), vents from storage tanks, centrifugal compressors with wet seals, equipment leaks, and continuous bleed pneumatic controllers.
 A significant portion of Subpart OOOO (Quad O) deals with the emissions from storage vessels in the oil and natural gas production areas, natural gas processing plants, natural gas transmission facilities, and storage areas.

 The EPA defines a storage vessel as a tank or container that contains crude oil, condensate, intermediate hydrocarbon liquids, or produced water.
 The storage vessels can be located anyplace from the oil well to where the oil is transferred to transmission pipelines.
 In natural gas production and transmission, tanks may be used right up to the point where the gas arrives at the distribution system.
 The EPA projects that as many as 46,000 new or recently modified storage tanks need to be compliant with EPA 40 CFR 60 Subpart OOOO by April 15, 2015, or when the tank is first placed into service.

 Storage Tank Control Threshold

 The EPA has imposed a minimum emission threshold of six tons per year (tpy) of VOCs for storage vessels.
 Thus, any vessel emitting more than six tpy is subject to these regulations.
-An emission of six tpy of methane is a very low flow rate; approximately 25 – 30 SCFH.
-Storage tanks with VOC emissions less than six tpy do not require control.
+An emission of six tpy of methane is a very low flow rate, approximately 25 – 30 SCFH.
+Storage tanks with VOC emissions of less than six tpy do not require control.
 The user must demonstrate that the uncontrolled emissions are less than six tpy on a monthly basis.
-If the flow rate increases to six tpy then a control system to reduce VOC emissions from the tank by 95% must be installed.
+If the flow rate increases to six tpy, then a control system must be installed to reduce VOC emissions from the tank by 95%.

 Storage Vessels and Centrifugal Compressors